Newsletter 06, March 2007

 But where to start?
 There are so many different diet books we could choose to read.
 How do we know whether a low carb or a low GI or low GL type of diet is best for us?
 And once we've made that choice, how do we decide which specific diet to follow?

 Well, making the choice has just become much easier!
-The 'Easy Guide to Low Carb, Low GI & Low GL Diets' provides impartial, clear, concise and easy to read information about these diets, how they work, their safety, how to decide which one is best for you, where to get easy to follow diet and meal plans and tips for getting started.
-The 'Easy Guide' is also free at the moment with every purchase of the Low Carb / Low GI Cookbook.
+The 'Easy Guide to Low Carb, Low GI and Low GL Diets' provides impartial, clear, concise and easy to read information about these diets, how they work, their safety, how to decide which one is best for you, where to get easy to follow diet and meal plans and tips for getting started.
+The 'Easy Guide' is also free at the moment with every purchase of the The Low Carb is Easy Cookbook.

 Fish is good for you for many reasons.
 Oily fish are especially healthy on account of the very important omega-3 essential fatty acids that they provide.
 Oily fish include: trout, salmon, mackerel, herring, sardines, pilchards, kippers, eel, whitebait, fresh tuna, anchovies and swordfish.